User Manual – Durst

 From – To

-Select the option From – To [62] to define the desired time period by entering a start time [63] and an end time [65].
-For both fields, the following predefined times are available:
+Select the option From – To [62] to define the desired time period by specifying a start time [63] and an end time [65].
+For both fields, the following predefined times can be selected:

 • Yesterday – 24 hours ago from the current time